 Creamy, cheesy potato bakes like Potatoes au Gratin (Dauphinoise potatoes) are my favourite potato side dish, and I LOVE this nostalgic French onion version.
 Potato bake with French onion soup mix is how my mum always made it 🥰.
-This version uses a homemade French onion soup mix that’s gluten-free and additive-free.
-You can use a packet mix, see the notes below for variations.
+Anyone else’s?

 Traditional au Gratin Potatoes adds cheese between the layers of potatoes.
 In my efforts to make this a more everyday recipe, I just sprinkle the cheese on top.
 If you’d like a more decadent treat, then you can add extra cheese between the layers.